EasyRPG/liblcf/README.md

 ### 3rd party software

-liblcf code includes a copy of Boost Preprocessor Cat and Stringize (Boost Software License 1.0) and a copy of inih (New BSD license).
+liblcf code includes a copy of inih (New BSD license).
 See the source code comment headers for license details.